 What about capital punishment, also called the death penalty?
 This is also a little confusing, although not if you read the bible carefully.
 The bible specifies the punishment of death for certain crimes, including rape, murder, perjury, and taking the name of God in vain.
 This means taking an oath to God and then acting otherwise.
-Other crimes punishable by death in the Hebrew Bible including aborting your child and homosexuality, among others.
 So obviously, the bible permits the death penalty, and this is not considered a violation of the Sixth Commandment.

 I hope this clarifies the Sixth Commandment as meaning that one must not commit murder without good cause.
 It is about respecting life.